Main Office: 20541 Pascal Way Lake Forest, CA 92630

 • Inquiring about the Quality of Work

-When contacting the references, ask specific questions regarding the quality of the contractor’s work.
+When contacting references, ask specific questions about the quality of the contractor’s work.
 Inquire about the craftsmanship, attention to detail, and project outcome.

 • Asking about Adherence to Timelines and Budgets